Join our newsletter!

-In April 2018, the SECHC and the FRNPLC were successfully integrated to create the new organization called Centre de santé Univi Health Centre (CSUHC).
-The CSUHC is one of 73 health centres in Ontario.
-It is the only provider of health services in the region of Sudbury-East that servces the community in both official languages.
+In April 2018, the SECHC and the FRNPLC were successfully integrated to create the new organization called Univi Health Centre.
+Univi Health Centre is one of 73 health centres in Ontario.
+It is the only bilingual health centre that provides primary health care services to the communities of Sudbury East.

-It is managed by a board of directors comprised of eight representatives from the Francophone community, two from the French River area representing the interest of the community of Alban, two from the French River area representing the interest of the community of Noëlville, two representing the municaplity of St.-Charles and two representing the municipality of Markstay-Warren.
+It is managed by a Board of Directors comprised of eight representatives from the Francophone community: two from the French River area representing the interest of the community of Alban, two from the French River area representing the interest of the community of Noëlville, two representing the municipality of St.-Charles and two representing the municipality of Markstay-Warren.

 About Univi Health Centre

-Approximately 90% of its funding comes from the North East Local Health Integration Network (NE LHIN) via an accountability agreement.
+Approximately 90% of Univi Health Centre’s funding comes from the North East Local Health Integration Network (NE LHIN) via an accountability agreement.
 The rest of its funding comes from a variety of projects and fundraisers.

-Physicians, nurse practitioners, registered nurses, mental health workers, dieticians, health promoters and other professionals work under one roof as part of an interprofessional team that offers essential health care services.
+Physicians, nurse practitioners, registered nurses, mental health workers, dieticians, health promoters and other professionals work under one roof as part of an interdisciplinary team that offers essential health care services.

-The CSUHC is particularly successful at increasing access to care in the communities that have traditionally struggled to receive the necessary programs and services to keep its citizens healthy.
-These communities include minority linguistic and cultural groups, people living in remote or under-served communities, low income citizens, the homeless and elderly people.
+Univi Health Centre is particularly successful at increasing access to care in the communities that have traditionally struggled to receive the necessary programs and services to keep its citizens healthy.
+These communities include minority linguistic and cultural groups, people living in remote or under-served communities, low income citizens, and seniors.